pferreirafabricio/electron-book-marking-app/README.md

 ## :memo: License

 This project is under the MIT license.
-Take a look at the file [LICENSE] (LICENSE.md) for more details.
+Take a look at the [LICENSE](LICENSE.md) file for more details.